Top Tips To Secure Long-Term Accommodation

 - Keeping in touch.
 Does the provider use social media proactively so that relatives can keep in touch with what residents have been doing?
 Do residents look happy and engaged?
 Is there a newsletter for relatives?
 PS sign up to our newsletter here

 - What steps will be put in place to ensure your son or daughter can make a successful transition to their new home?
-Coronavirus permitting, are staff able to shadow National Star staff, or enable visits and overnight stays?
+Are staff able to shadow National Star staff, or enable visits and overnight stays?
 Can they provide photos of staff and the environment to aid with social stories / sample timetables?

 National Star’s Transition team is on hand to offer help, support and guidance to the parents and carers of students.
 We want students to continue their journey towards independence when they leave college and will support you every step of the way in order to achieve that for your son or daughter.
 Speak to your son or daughter’s Personal Learning Coordinator, Personal Learning Coordinator Tutor or Tutor to get the ball rolling.